- Start antibiotic therapy as recommended by the dentist.

 - Swelling after the surgery is a common side effect.
 If the swelling is extreme or has not started to go down after about 3 days, then one should contact the clinic.

-- Sneezing or blowing of the nose should be avoided for 72 hours following the surgery.
+- Sneezing or blowing of the nose should be avoided for two weeks following the surgery.

 - It is common for bleeding to occur from the nostril on the side of the surgery – blowing of the nose should be avoided, and a swab of cotton wool should be used to absorb the blood.

 - It is recommended to sleep while propped up with pillows to keep the head elevated.